ryancdickson/staging/docs/BR.md

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

+**Multi-Perspective Domain Validation**: A process by which the determination made during domain validation (see “Primary Domain Validation Determination”) is corroborated from multiple Network Perspectives before subscriber certificate issuance.

+**Network Perspective**: Related to Multi-Perspective Domain Validation.
+A configuration for sending outbound Internet traffic associated with a domain control validation method.
+The location of a Network Perspective is determined by the point where unencapsulated outbound Internet traffic is first handed off to the network infrastructure providing Internet connectivity to that perspective.
+This infrastructure may be administered by the same organization providing the computational services required to operate the perspective.
+Network Perspectives are considered distinct when the straight-line distance between the two States or Provinces they reside in are separated by a distance of at least 500 km.

 **Non-Reserved LDH Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "The set of valid LDH labels that do not have '`--`' in the third and fourth positions."

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.